soujanyaporia/soujanyaporia.github.io/index.md

 </div>
 <div class="notice--success">
 <h4>Collaboration with Microsoft Research</h4>
 <p> DeCLaRe Lab is thrilled to announce our selection for the Microsoft Research Accelerate Foundation Models Academic Research program.
-This program will enable us to contribute to the development of fair and responsible open source LLMs.
+This program will enable us to contribute to the development of fair and responsible open-source LLMs.
 We are excited to compare the performance of our models to OpenAI's LLMs, including GPT-4 and ChatGPT.
 For updates on our progress and developments, please follow our repository at <a href="https://github.com/declare-lab/flan-eval">https://github.com/declare-lab/flan-eval</a>. </p>
 </div>
 <div class="notice--success">
   <h4>New Generation Model on Text-to-Audio</h4>